Nobel

 Selection Committee, Sasakawa Environmental Prize, UNEP, KENYA

-Board Member, Women and Environment Development Organization (WEDO), USA
+Board Member, Women and Environment Development Organization (WEDO),

 Board Member, World Learning for International Development, USA